gpuweb/WSL/Spec/source/index.rst

 The main difference between the two models is that we avoid undefined behaviour by making races merely make reads return unspecified results.
 This is in turn safe, as our execution semantics for loads (see above) clamp any enum value to a valid value of that type, and there can be no race on pointers or array references as they are limited to the ``thread`` address space.

-Apart from that, we only removed parts of the model, since some operations supported by Vulkhan are not supported by WHLSL, and renamed some elements for consistency with the rest of this specification.
+Apart from that, we only removed parts of the model, since some operations supported by Vulkhan are not supported by WSL, and renamed some elements for consistency with the rest of this specification.

 Memory locations
 """"""""""""""""